brpaz/brpaz/README.md

 If any of my Open source work was usefull for you, I would be glad to have your support.
 It will help me keep motivated to keep sharing stuff with the community.

-You can Sponsor me here on [GitHub](https://github.com/sponsors/brpaz).

-If you prefer a one time donation, you can simple [Buy me a Coffee](https://www.buymeacoffee.com/Z1Bu6asGV).
+You can Sponsor me here on [GitHub](https://github.com/sponsors/brpaz) or if you prefer a one time donation, you can [Buy me a Coffee](https://www.buymeacoffee.com/Z1Bu6asGV).

 ---